 Weaknesses of our study is that it was retrospective in nature.
 Also, due to the nature of reading and measuring from CT scans for each patient, the analysis of splenectomized patient's clot charactersistics could not be blinded as splenectomy status was visible from the imaging.
 This may introduce bias to the reviewers regarding clot location, and signs of RV strain.
 The population studied was predominantly white due to the demographics of the location where the study was performed.
 This could theoretically affect generalizability however we are aware of no contribution of race to the dynamics of thrombosis in this situation.
 We also had a high number of cases without imaging in the splenectomy group so a large number of patients were not able to be studied.
 This gave us lower power for our analyses than we had originally predicted.
 We also did not have correction for multiple hypothesis testing in our substudy 2 and these results will need to be confirmed in additional cohorts to ensure that random chance is not playing a role.

 Future research could include a more prospective evaluation of patients with splenectomy and PE.
-If differing clinical characteristiics were consistenyl identified relating to the risks for CTEPH and PE in splenectomized patients, then new treatment or prevention avenues might be pursued.
+If differing clinical characteristics were consistently identified relating to the risks for CTEPH and PE in splenectomized patients, then new treatment or prevention avenues might be pursued.
 Identification of patients with splenectomy and PE at time of diagnosis could allow for better capture of echocardiographic and laboratory measures as well as further followup screening towards development of CTEPH.
 Further understanding the mechanisms in clotting in this group could be useful in understanding and predicting the risks for the development of CTEPH.

-This study demonstrated a significantly higher frequency of splenectomy in patients with CTEPH in our hospitals as well as several findings that imply a potential mechanism towards CTEPH development in these patients, potentially related to chronic micro thrombosis.
-These include peripheral clot formation, longer duration of symptoms, and lack of associated DVT.
-We hope that these findings raise awareness toward the increased risk of CTEPH in splenectomy patients as well as drive further research into the development of CTEPH in general.
+In conclusion, this study demonstrated a significantly higher frequency of splenectomy in patients with CTEPH as compared to patients acute PE or no VTE.
+We also find that patients with splenectomy and PE such as peripheral clot formation, longer duration of symptoms, and lack of associated DVT.
+Together, these findings suggest splenectomy may have a particular associated with CTEPH and unique mechanism that predispose to CTEPH development.

 Table 1.
 Clinical and hemodynamic data for patients in the CTEPH group.